pepa65/fail2drop/README.md

 * Repo: github.com/pepa65/fail2drop
 * License: GPLv3+
 * After: github.com/apache2046/fail2drop
+* Packets from IPs dropped in-kernel with Netfilter (nftables) rules.
 * Linux small single stand-alone binary distribution with Golang source.
 This version uses a rule for each banned IP.
+* Can install systemd unit file for automated start, runs fine without systemd.
+* Installs a basic configfile for sshd when not present.
+* Package `nftables` (binary `nft`) does not need to be installed (but do install it to check counts/state/results!).
 * Bash version that requires package `nftables`.
 The bash version uses sets of IP addresses with a single rule.
-* IPs dropped in-kernel with Netfilter (nftables) rules.
-* Package `nftables` (binary `nft`) does not need to be installed (but do install it to check state/results!).
-* Can install systemd unit file for automated start, runs fine without systemd.
-* Installs a basic configfile for sshd when not present.
-* Logs to single file which can be specified in configfile.
+* Logs to single file which can be specified in configfile, `/etc/fail2drop.yml` by default.
 * IPs can be whitelisted in configfile.
 * Multiple logfiles can be monitored with multiple patterns and bancounts from configfile.
 * Usage: `fail2drop` [ CFGFILE | `-o`|`--once` | `-n`|`noaction` | `-i`|`install` | `-u`|`uninstall` | `-h`|`help` | `-V`|`version` ]